Summer Associate Program 2015

 Program Management and Mentors

-Our Summer Associate Program Leader, Henry C. Spalding, Shareholder, manages the summer program, from the initial recruitment and selection of program participants, through administering the twelve week program during the summer and, finally, to the employment decision making process at the conclusion of the program term.
-As Program Leader, Mr. Spalding makes sure that the Summer Associate receives diverse, interesting and challenging assignments as well as the opportunity to assess if it is an environment where they would like to spend their career following law school.
+Our Summer Associate Program Chairperson, Douglas A. Winegardner, Shareholder, manages the summer program, from the initial recruitment and selection of program participants, through administering the 10-week program during the summer and, finally, to the employment decision making process at the conclusion of the program term.
+As Program Chairperson, Mr. Winegardner and the Summer Program Committee work to ensure the Summer Associate receives diverse, interesting and challenging assignments as well as the opportunity to assess if it is an environment where they would like to spend their career following law school.

 Each Summer Associate is matched with an Attorney Mentor.
 The mentor is assigned based on specific consideration of the skills, goals, experiences and interests of each.
 The mentor provides the Summer Associate with information on all aspects of the firm, as well as advice on how to manage and complete work assignments, ensuring appropriate feedback, providing general guidance and support, and ultimately helping the Summer Associate transition into the firm.